bwolf1/meteors/README.md

 ## Play in Browser

+- [Play](https://notsureif/meteors/) this fork's latest build in your browser
 - [Play](https://threedotslabs.github.io/meteors/) the upstream build in your browser

 See the original creator's post: [Making Games in Go for Absolute Beginners](https://threedots.tech/post/making-games-in-go/)